 Rev'd Wilma Roest is Team Rector of the Richmond Team Ministry, a post she took up in July 2016.
 Wilma was previously the Vicar of the Parish of St Mary and St John the Divine in Balham from 2006, and Area Dean of Tooting from 2009.
 One of her duties as the Team Rector with responsibility for St Mary Magdalene, Richmond, is to be an ex-officio Trustee of The Richmond Charities.
-Wilma became a Trustee of The Richmond Charities in July 2016 and is a member of the Welfare Committee.
+Wilma became a Trustee of The Richmond Charities in July 2016 and is Chair of the Welfare Committee.

 Mike Townsin’s career spanned 40 years in advertising, from trainee to Managing Director of the London office of Young and Rubicam, at that time the world’s second largest advertising agency.
 After 20 years at Y&R he became Chairman and CEO of GGK, the UK office of a Swiss multinational advertising agency, and latterly was Regional Director/Senior Vice President of Grey Asia Pacific, based in Hong Kong, one of the world’s largest multinational advertising agencies, now part of WPP.

 Mike has lived in Richmond for 50 years.
 From 2006 – 2016 he was a Governor of the Old Vicarage School in Richmond, 5 years of which was as Chairman.
-Mike is a Cruse bereavement counsellor and he has also joined the Cruse Richmond management team as an advisor and member.
+Mike has trained as a Cruse bereavement counsellor.
+In 2023 he was appointed Chair of Governors of the Holy Trinity CE Primary School, Richmond.
 Mike was appointed to the Board of The Richmond Charities in 2018 and is also a member of the Welfare Committee, the Finance Committee and the Almshouse News Editorial Committee.

 Jeremy was born in Kew and has lived in the London Borough of Richmond for virtually all his life.
 He was a partner in a local firm of solicitors, Calvert Smith and Sutcliffe, based on Richmond Green, for 35 years until he retired in January 2013.